pontusva/Native-Madame/README.md

 ### Backend

-- [Bun](https://github.com/lukeed/bun): A fast, small, and simple build tool for JavaScript and TypeScript.
+- [Bun](https://github.com/lukeed/bun): Bun is an all-in-one JavaScript runtime.
 - [Hono](https://www.npmjs.com/package/hono): A lightweight HTTP server used with Bun.
 - [Postgres](https://www.npmjs.com/package/postgres): A PostgreSQL client used with Bun.